larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 45:10
 to the cells in your blood stream, and then it's distributed to all the organs of your body.
 45:15
-Every cell and organ in your body needs light information, and the way to get that light information 45:21 to all those cells, because you have a thick skull and the inside of you is dark inside your skin, 45:29 there's no sunlight getting in there, is by viewing sunlight with your eyes at the two times of day that I'm referring to, okay?
+**Every cell and organ in your body needs light information, and the way to get that light information 45:21 to all those cells, because you have a thick skull and the inside of you is dark inside your skin, 45:29 there's no sunlight getting in there, is by viewing sunlight with your eyes at the two times of day that I'm referring to, okay?
 45:35
-That's the only route.
-There was a study published in "Science," an excellent journal, 45:40 well over 10 years ago, that showed that light shone on the back of the knee 45:46 could set these circadian rhythms, that study was retracted, and unfortunately, most people don't know 45:52 that it was retracted, there were some experimental flaws, that people were actually viewing light through their eyes.
+That's the only route**.
+There was **a study published in "Science," an excellent journal, 45:40 well over 10 years ago, that showed that light shone on the back of the knee 45:46 could set these circadian rhythms, that study was retracted**, and unfortunately, most people don't know 45:52 that it was retracted, there were some experimental flaws, that people were actually viewing light through their eyes.
 45:57